morphed

 Prompt: "Artisan bakery storefront with hand-painted sign reading 'BREAD & CO' above the door, morning sunlight, display window with fresh loaves, nostalgic small-town atmosphere, Kodak Portra 400 film grain"

-Pro tip for text rendering: Keep text to 1-4 words for best accuracy.
+Text rendering tips: Keep text to 1-4 words for near-perfect accuracy.
 Place the text in quotes within your prompt.
-Specify the font style ("script font," "bold sans-serif," "hand-painted") and the surface it appears on.
-If text comes out wrong, regenerate — Nano Banana 2 usually gets it right within 2 tries.
+Specify the font style ("script font," "bold sans-serif," "hand-painted") and the surface it appears on (sign, label, screen, badge).
+If text comes out wrong, regenerate.
+NB2 typically gets short text right on the first try.

-Nano Banana 2 handles hands more reliably.
-Use these prompts for compositions where hand position and anatomy matter.
+NB2 handles hands more reliably than any previous Nano Banana version.
+Use these prompts for compositions where hand position and anatomy are central to the image.

 Prompt: "Portrait of a pianist's hands on piano keys, fingers in playing position, soft studio lighting, shallow depth of field with keys in focus, classical music photography"